-As part of our initial discussion with clients who inquire about psychological services, psychologists address various topics including support options available through Medicare’s Better Access Scheme, which is also referred to as a Mental Health Treatment Plan.
-During these conversations, we often encounter clients who have a combination of accurate and inaccurate information.
-To alleviate any confusion that may arise when seeking treatment through the Better Access Scheme, I have compiled a list of commonly asked questions.
-This will save you the inconvenience of uncertainty and help you gain a better understanding of how the scheme operates.
+When clients ask about psychological services, psychologists discuss topics such as support options under Medicare’s Better Access Scheme (Mental Health Treatment Plan).
+In these talks, clients have often presented with a mix of accurate and inaccurate information.
+To clear up confusion about the Better Access Scheme, here’s a list of frequently asked questions.
+This saves you from uncertainty and improves your understanding of how the scheme works.

 What is the Better Access Scheme?

-A Mental Health Treatment Plan can be used for both face-to-face and telehealth sessions, meaning those who live in remote areas can access services nationwide to support their mental health.
+Medicare’s Better Access Scheme helps people access mental health services, easing symptoms impacting well-being.
+It also financially aids clients through rebates for psychologist treatment costs.
+A Mental Health Treatment Plan can be used for both face-to-face and telehealth sessions, meaning you can access services nationwide to support your mental health.

 Can anyone get a mental health treatment plan?

-The purpose of treatment plans is to aid individuals in the community who have been diagnosed with a mental health disorder by their general practitioner.
-The goal is to collaboratively work with a therapist to achieve treatment objectives and alleviate the symptoms that are adversely affecting their mental well-being.
+The purpose of treatment plans is to aid individuals in the community who have been diagnosed with a mental health disorder by their general practitioner (GP).
+The goal is to collaboratively work with a therapist to achieve treatment objectives and alleviate your symptoms that are adversely affecting your mental well-being.

 How many sessions do you get?